Skip to main content

 South Dakota Car Accident Report Basics

-Every year after the Sturgis Rally, the South Dakota Department of Public Safety releases statistics on the number of event-related vehicle accidents that occur.
+Every year after the Sturgis Rally, the South Dakota Department of Public Safety releases statistics on the number of event-related vehicle accidents.
 Since the rally attracts approximately 500,000 visitors to the Black Hills, it’s bound to cause problems on the normally uncongested roads.
-After an accident, both visitors and residents need to follow the rules of the road.
-This includes understanding the basics of South Dakota car accident reporting laws.

-How to File a Car Crash Report in South Dakota
+How To File a Car Crash Report in South Dakota

 Immediate Accident Notification